What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Introduction

-\textbf{Navigation Guide.} The remainder of this paper is organized as follows.
+\paragraph{\textbf{Navigation Guide.}} The remainder of this paper is organized as follows.
 Section \ref{sec:background} introduces fundamental computer vision tasks and terminologies.
-Each subsection in Section \ref{sec:tasks_datasets} elaborates one of ten critical element categories, beginning with a conceptual overview, followed by an analysis of relevant tasks, and concluding with comprehensive examinations and visualizations of the associated datasets.
+Each subsection in Section \ref{sec:tasks_datasets} elaborates one of eleven critical element categories, beginning with a conceptual overview, followed by an analysis of relevant tasks, and concluding with comprehensive examinations and visualizations of the associated datasets.
 Section \ref{sec:future} summarizes existing gaps and highlights future directions.
 Section \ref{sec:conclusion} concludes this article.
-Handy navigation is provided as follows. \begin{itemize} \item We recommend first reviewing Table \ref{table:Existing Tasks Classification} for the fundamental categorization system used throughout the paper. \item Readers primarily interested in the specific category of attention-worthy elements can directly navigate to the corresponding subsection in Section \ref{sec:tasks_datasets} by referring to the `Section' column in Table \ref{table:Existing Tasks Classification}. \item Readers dedicated to specific general topics (e.g., accident) can locate all relevant datasets by consulting the navigation given in Section \ref{subsec:generaltopics}. \item Readers seeking summaries of the basic features of all available datasets can refer directly to Table \ref{table:visual_datasets_summary}. \item Readers seeking datasets with specific annotation levels (e.g., semantic masks) can consult Table \ref{table:visual_datasets_summary} for candidates by examining ticks on the corresponding `Level' column. \end{itemize}
+Handy navigation is provided as follows. \begin{itemize} \item We recommend first reviewing Table \ref{table:Existing Tasks Classification} and Fig.~\ref{fig:graphic_taxonomy} for our taxonomy system used throughout the paper. \item Readers primarily interested in a particular category of attention-worthy elements, task, or dataset may directly access the relevant subsection in Section~\ref{sec:tasks_datasets} via the navigation links embedded in the corresponding entries under the `Section', `Tasks', and `Typical Datasets' columns of Table~\ref{table:Existing Tasks Classification}. \item Readers dedicated to specific general topics (e.g., accident) can locate all relevant datasets by consulting the navigation given in Section \ref{subsec:generaltopics}. \item Readers seeking summaries of the basic features of all available datasets can refer directly to Table \ref{table:visual_datasets_summary}. \item Readers seeking datasets with specific annotation levels (e.g., semantic masks) can consult Table \ref{table:visual_datasets_summary} for candidates by examining ticks on the corresponding `Level' column. \end{itemize}